spark-cli/spark/README.md

 <div align="center">

   # Spark
-  Ignite your code with a spark. ✨
+  :sparkles: Ignite your code with a spark.
 </div>

 > [!WARNING]